crotwell/TauP/src/doc/sphinx/source/taup_velmerge.rst

 velocity model.
 This makes is easy to overlay a new crust and upper mantle structure on an existing global model.

-One common source of errors with cusom models is users forgetting that TauP requires a full earth model because the radius of the earth is given by the deepest sample in the velocity model.
+One common source of errors with custom models is users forgetting that TauP requires a full earth model because the radius of the earth is given by the deepest sample in the velocity model.
 A model file that shows depths only down to 30 kilometers may look like a model of the crust of the earth,